Skip to main content

 Are you heading for a destination at altitude?

-If you’re scaling Kilimanjaro, or trekking to Everest Basecamp, you’ll be spending time above 2,400m.
+If you’re scaling Kilimanjaro, or trekking to Everest Basecamp, you’ll be spending time above 7,900 feet.
 Other destinations at altitude are Bogota in Columbia, Quito in Ecuador, Lhasa Tibet and La Paz, Bolivia.
 You need to be aware of altitude sickness, also known as acute mountain sickness (AMS), to stay safe in these destinations.

 What is altitude sickness?

 The pressure is lower at altitude than it is at sea level, and this means that it is harder for your body to absorb oxygen from the air.
 The body needs to take three to five days to adapt, or acclimatise, to conditions at altitude.
-The process can be helped by ascending slowly (300m a day) with a rest day every three to four days, and by eating a high calorie diet and by keeping your fluids up.
+The process can be helped by ascending slowly (1,000 feet a day) with a rest day every three to four days, and by eating a high calorie diet and by keeping your fluids up.
 There is a medication available, acetazolamide (Diamox), which some people find effective.

 Symptoms of acute mountain sickness occur within the first 36 hours of arrival, and may feel a bit like a hangover: